celestiaorg/docs/learn/how-celestia-works/data-availability-layer.md

 The requirement of downloading the $4k$ intermediate Merkle roots is a consequence of using a 2-dimensional Reed-Solomon encoding scheme.
-Alternatively, DAS could be designed with a standard (_i.e._, 1-dimensional) Reed-Solomon encoding, where the original data is split into $k$ chunks and extended with $k$ additional chunks of parity data.
+Alternatively, DAS could be designed with a standard (_i.e._, 1-dimensional) Reed-Solomon encoding, where the original data is split into $k$ shares and extended with $k$ additional shares of parity data.
 Since the block data commitment is the Merkle root of the
-$2k$ resulting data chunks, light nodes no longer need to download $O(n)$ bytes to validate block headers.
+$2k$ resulting data shares, light nodes no longer need to download $O(n)$ bytes to validate block headers.

 The downside of the standard Reed-Solomon encoding is dealing with malicious